ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/datamodel/table.md

 ### Reading data from replicas {#read_only_replicas}

 When making queries in {{ ydb-short-name }}, the actual execution of a query to each shard is performed at a single point serving the distributed transaction protocol.
-By storing data in shared storage, you can run one or more shard followers without allocating additional space in the storage: the data is already stored in replicated format and you can serve more than one reader (but the writer is still strictly one at every moment).
+By storing data in shared storage, you can run one or more shard followers without allocating additional storage space: the data is already stored in replicated format, and you can serve more than one reader (but there is still only one writer at any given moment).

 Reading data from followers allows you:

-* Serving clients demanding minimal delays otherwise unachievable in a multi-DC cluster.
-This is achieved by bringing the query execution point closer to the query formulation point, which eliminates the delay associated with inter-DC transfers.
-As a result, you can both preserve all the storage reliability guarantees of the multi-DC cluster and respond to occasional read queries in milliseconds.
+* To serve clients demanding minimal delay, which is otherwise unachievable in a multi-DC cluster.
+This is accomplished by executing queries soon after they are formulated, which eliminates the delay associated with inter-DC transfers.
+As a result, you can both preserve all the storage reliability guarantees of a multi-DC cluster and respond to occasional read queries in milliseconds.
-* Handling read queries from followers without affecting the modifying queries running on the shard.
+* To handle read queries from followers without affecting modifying queries running on a shard.
 This can be useful both for isolating different scenarios and for increasing the partition bandwidth.
-* Ensuring continued maintenance when moving the partition leader (both in regular cases (balancing) and in an emergency).
+* To ensuring continued service when moving a partition leader (both in a planned manner for load balancing and in an emergency).
 It lets the processes in the cluster survive without affecting the reading clients.
-* Increasing the general limit of the shard data read performance if many read queries access the same keys.
+* To increasing the overall shard read performance if many read queries access the same keys.

 You can enable running read replicas for each shard of the table in the table data schema.
 The read replicas (followers) are typically accessed without leaving the data center network, which ensures response delays in milliseconds.